Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ![Connector-diagram drawio](https://user-images.githubusercontent.com/103200695/162898368-dc378146-4705-42ec-a4d5-98220ece0382.png)

--   **`Connector Library & NGSI classes`**: Set of functions and class definition for NGSI Events
+-   **`Connector Library`**: Set of functions and class definition for NGSI Events
--   **`Connector start`**: Python 3.8 code to start the connector.
+-   **`Connector configuration file`**: Configuration file to configure the connector servers and mode.
--   **`Primers (OPTIONAL)`**: Python 3.8 pyspark streaming to implement in an own pyspark job to obtain a stream of NGSI Event objects

 ### Replier Side

-The orion-pyspark replier is currently a set of tools composed by:
+The orion-pyspark replier is currently a library composed by:
-- **`JSON Blueprinter`**: Python 3.8 little program to write a JSON Skeleton for the Replier
-- **`Replier Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a JSON (based on the blueprint generated in with the previous tool) and sends it with a API request.
+- **`Replier Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a JSON body (based on a blueprint) and sends it with a API request.
+- **`Replier configuration file`**: a configuration file to set the API URL, method, some fundamental HTTP headers and the placeholder character for the JSON blueprint

 ## Requirements and installation